Neurofibromatosis in Infant/Neonate

 - Autosomal dominant café au lait macules – No other findings of NF1.

 - Autosomal dominant multiple café au lait macules alone (some allelic with NF1).

-- Neurofibromatosis type 2 – Skin schwannomas may be an early but rare sign of NF2.
+- NF2 – Skin schwannomas may be an early but rare sign of NF2.

 - Schwannomatosis – A disorder associated with mutation in the gene INI1.

 - McCune-Albright syndrome – Premature puberty, bony abnormalities, and a few large café au lait macules with an irregular outline.
 In NF1, the outline of the café au lait macule is smooth.

 - Genetic disorders of DNA repair or chromosomal instability – Constitutional mismatch repair-deficiency syndrome is an inherited autosomal recessive condition that can present with axillary freckling and café au lait macules but is associated with early onset hematologic malignancies.